 My answer earns a booming laugh.
-"Volts, you weren't kidding when you said he was a diplomatic one!
+"Benny, you weren't kidding when you said he was a diplomatic one!
 Keep that up, kid, and there will likely be great things in your future."

 "Thanks."
-I give him a sheepish grin.
+I give him a grin that's probably on the sheepish side.
 "So brings a retired guy like you up here?"

 "Perceptive as well.
-I have a son around your age; probably a year or two older.
+I have a son around your age; probably a couple years older.
 He's on his first field-op and I'm hoping to see him perform."